-- 1. Contraband and Prohibitions.
+1. Contraband and Prohibitions.
 Articles, devices, materials and liquids which are considered hazards to the safety of others or which could interfere with the educational process are prohibited in school.
-Articles not directly associated with the educational program and reasonably necessary for the student's participation in the school program shall NOT to be brought to school or to any school activity or program.
-Prohibited articles include the following:

-- a) Weapons, as defined in applicable law;

-- b) Incendiary devices;

-- c) Flammable liquids;

-- d) Aerosol sprays;

-- e) Alcohol;

-- f) Alcoholic beverages;

-- g) Illegal drugs;

-- g)h) Bath Salts

-- h)i)Cigarettes, Electronic Cigarettes;

-- i)j) Tobacco;

-- Medication, including Nicotine Patches unless the medication is brought to school and used in accordance with the medication rules stated later in this Code;

-- k)])Playing cards;

-- +)m) Radios;

-- m)n) Skateboards;

-- n)o) Roller blades;

-- (a)p) Tape players;

-- p)q) Toy guns, water pistols, squirt guns, super soakers, sling shots;

-- $\underline{}{q})\underline{}{r})$ Yo-yos;

-- r)s)Beepers/pagers;

-- s)t) Cameras, except if a cell phone has a camera function; - t)u) Nude or semi-nude photographs, whether on paper or in digital format; - Except for cell phones as stated below, video or digital devices, including DVD and CD players, iPODS, walkman radios, MP3 players, or any other communication device, headphones, video games, walkie-talkies, wireless email or text messaging devices or any other communication devices; - v)w) Laser pens/pointers; - x) Lighters; - y) Handcuffs and other personal restraint devices; and
+Articles not directly associated with the educational program and a) Weapons, as defined in applicable law; Knives or cutting instruments a)b) b)c) Incendiary devices; e)d) Flammable liquids; d)e) Aerosol sprays; e)f)Alcohol; f)g)Alcoholic beverages; g)h) Illegal drugs; h)i)Bath Salts i)j) Cigarettes, Electronic Cigarettes, Liquid Nicotine, Hookah Pen; j)k)Tobacco; k)])Medication, including Nicotine Patches unless the medication is brought to school and used in accordance with the medication rules stated later in this Code; Playing cards; $\frac{1}{m}$ Radios: m)n) Skateboards; n)o) Roller blades; 0)p) MediaTape players; p)q) (a)r)Toy guns, water pistols, squirt guns, super soakers, sling shots; r)s)Yo-yos; s)t) Beepers/pagers; t)u)Cameras, except if a cell phone has a camera function; Nude or semi-nude photographs, whether on paper or in digital format; u)v) v) Except for cell phones as stated below, video or digital devices, including DVD and CD players, iPODS, walkman radios, MP3 players, or any other communication device, headphones, video games, walkie talkies, wireless email or text messaging devices or any other communication devices; w) Laser pens/pointers;

-- \\(\frac{1}{2}\)\) Food and drink in non-designated areas, etc. - 2.
-Cellular Phones/Smart Phones/Internet Phones/I-Pods/Tablets and similar devices (hereafter referred to as cell phones).
-Although students may bring cell phones to school and to school functions, cell phones shall not be visible, turned on or used by students nor be visible during the school day.
-Cellular telephones that have the capability to access the Internet, take photographs or to record audio and/or video shall not be used for such purposes.
-Students are prohibited from recording audio and/or video in violation of any applicable law or Board Policy.
+- x) Lighters; - y) Handcuffs and other personal restraint devices; and - z) Food and drink in non-designated areas, etc.

+2. Electronic Devices--Including but not limited to: Cellular Phones/Smart Phones/Internet Phones/I-Pods/Tablets and similar devices (hereafter referred to as eell phoneselectronic devices).
+Although students may bring eell phoneselectronic devices to school and to school functions, cell phoneselectronic devices shall not be visible, turned on or used by students during the school day.
+Electronic devices Cellular telephones that have the capability to access the Internet, take photographs or to record audio and/or video shall not be used for such purposes.
+Students are prohibited from recording audio and/or video in violation of any applicable law or Board Policy #815--Acceptable Use of the Computers, Network, Internet, Electronic Communications, Information, and Technology.